Back to Top

 What You'll Study

-French and Spanish concentrations provide students with opportunities to study literature and culture, hone conversation, composition and translation skills, and to work closely with faculty on academic research.
-Those interested in teaching follow the Secondary Teacher Certification path, which helps them develop the knowledge they need in the classroom.
-All learn to write in a variety of modes, to conduct independent and collaborative research and to understand domestic and global cultures through language study.
+French and Spanish concentrations provide students with opportunities to study literature and culture; hone conversation, composition and translation skills; and work closely with faculty on academic research.
+Those interested in teaching follow the P-12 Certification path, which helps them develop the knowledge they need in the classroom.
+Through language study, all students learn to write in a variety of modes, conduct independent and collaborative research, and improve their understanding of domestic and global cultures.

 Focal Points